MicrosoftDocs/PlayReady/Docs/Specifications/playready-header-specification.md

 #### 3.3.1.
 Differences with other versions

-Starting with version 4.0, PlayReady SDKs and are able to process the PlayReady Header versions 4.0, 4.1, 4.2 and 4.3.
+Starting with version 4.0, PlayReady SDKs and Clients are able to process PlayReady Header versions 4.0, 4.1, 4.2 and 4.3.
 PlayReady SDKs prior to version 4.0 will return an "unsupported version" error when provided with v4.3 headers.

 The PlayReady Header format v.4.3.0.0 has the following changes compared to v4.2.0.0:

   *  The **WRMHEADER** element’s version attribute is set to the string “4.3.0.0”.
   *  The **ALGID** element located inside the KID element can now have the value "AESCBC", in addition to "AESCTR", provided that:
-     *  The **ALGID** element located inside the **KID** element may be missing, in a license acquisition request.
-We recommend that the **ALGID** element has a valid value in the header included in the content.
+     *  The **ALGID** element located inside the **KID** element may be missing in a license acquisition request.
+Microsoft recommends that the **ALGID** element has a valid value in the header included in the content.
      *  When the **ALGID** elements are present, and there is more than one **KID** element in the **KIDS** element, all the **ALGID** values must be the same.
      *  When the **ALGID** element is set to “AESCBC”, the **CHECKSUM** attribute must not be included.